 In March 11, 2019, the World Bank and Department of Science and Technology India exchanged MOU to implement activities related to strengthening the Africa Center of Excellence (ACEs).
 The details of this project can be found in the following website: https://www.iitr.ac.in/dstai/ The key activities to be implemented within two years includes: (1) PhD students to spend up to six months in Indian Institutes of Technology (IIT) for research per year, (2) MSc students to spend up to six months in a year at IIT, (3) faculty from ACEs can spend a month in a year at IIT, (4) IIT faculty can spend maximum 14 days in a year, and (5) workshops/seminars.
 In Tanzania, only WISE-Futures centre is participating in this program, and the collaborating IITs in India are IIT Roorkee (IITR) and IIT Delhi (IITD) in the field related to water.

-In the year 2020, four faculty members and five students from NM-AIST were scheduled to participate in this program at IITR and IITD.
+Four faculty members and five students from NM-AIST were scheduled to participate in this program at IITR and IITD in 2020.
 However, only two students, Mohammed Mwabumba (PhD student) and Mercy Kundu (MSc.
 Student; under IUCEA scholarship) were able to travel to IITD and IITR for their exchange program.
 The remaining three students and faculty could not travel due to COVID-19 travel restriction.

 Prof. Yadav (5th from Right), Mr. Mohamed Mwabumba the (6th from Right) and other PhD scholars in Hydrology department at Indian Institute of Technology- Roorkee (IITR).